CALCRIM No. 3551. Further Instruction About Deliberations

 evidence with your fellow jurors.
 It is your duty as jurors to deliberate

-surrendering your individual judgment.
-Do not change your position
+your individual judgment.
+Do not change your position just because it

-just because it differs from that of other jurors or just because you or
+differs from that of other jurors or just because you or others want to

-others want to reach a verdict.
-Both the People and the Defendant are
+reach a verdict.
+Both the People and the Defendant are entitled to the

 It is up to you to decide how to conduct your deliberations.
 You may